luiscanyamel/website/content/publication/Perez_TFP_SE/index.md

 abstract: Using a growth-accounting framework for open and distorted economies with input-output linkages, **I document that the evolution of aggregate TFP in Spain has been less dismal than previously thought.**  This is because distortions introduce a downward bias in traditional measures of Spanish TFP based on Solow's residual.
 An unbiased measure of TFP—Hall's residual— reveals that _TFP in Spain started declining in 1995, not in 1988, and that it declined by 7, not 10, percentage points._ To understand what is driving the decline of aggregate TFP, **I decompose TFP into technical efficiency, domestic reallocation, and international trade.** _I find that the decline in Spanish TFP is mostly driven by declines in technical efficiency and negative reallocation effects._ International trade had a large, positive impact on TFP. _I show that despite declining TFP, welfare increased by 10 percentage points from 1995 to 2010.
 This is because Spanish households benefited from positive technological- and reallocation effects across the globe._ Results for Italy can be found in the paper.

 # Summary.
 An optional shortened abstract.
-summary: I study the evolution of TFP in Spain and Italy
+summary: What explains the dismal evolution of total factor productivity (TFP) in Spain and Italy?
+And what are the welfare implications of such TFP declines?

 tags:
-  - Macroeconomics
   - Productivity
   - Southern Europe
   - Networks